Linus8D/Java-HTML5-API/README.md

 # Introduction
-Websites can be though of as either being static or dynamic.
-A _static website_ is composed of HTML files on a server and the corresponding web page's are rendered directly in a visitors browser.
-This contrasts to so-called _dynamic websites_ in which the HTML files are assembled upon each request by a server-side web application.
+Websites can be thought of as either being static or dynamic.
+A static website is usually composed of HTML files, CSS files and JavaScripts stored on a web server.
+When an user visits a web page on a static website, the corresponding HTML file is directly sent to the user’s web browser which renders and displays the web page to the user.
+This contrasts to so–called dynamic websites in which the HTML files are not stored on the server but are assembled on a case to case basis by a web application when the corresponding web page receives a visitor.
+I.e. the HTML file of a webpage is not directly sent to the user's web browser in a dynamic website and therefore increases the web page load time.

 Because static websites requires no assembly by a web--application, the website load time and hosting costs are often reduced.